DD 92: Incremental Wallet Backup and Sync

 All static large binary objects (blobs) referenced in a new block generated by the wallet are required to be uploaded separately to the sync server in encrypted form before the actual referencing block is uploaded.

-Blobs will be stored in a hash-indexed object store with a reference count of zero, which will increase with every referencing block that is uploaded to the block store.
+Blobs are stored in a hash-indexed object store with a reference count of zero, which increases with every referencing block that is uploaded to the block store.
 Any blobs with a reference count of zero will be deleted from the server after a preconfigured expiration period.

-Similar to blocks, each blob will consist of 2-byte version number, the 4-byte data length, the gzipped data, and a padding to the next whole kilobyte.
-The blob will be encrypted using a key derived from the wallet’s backup encryption key and the hash of the unencrypted file.
+Similar to blocks, each blob consists of 2-byte version number, the 4-byte data length, the gzipped data, and a padding to the next whole kilobyte.
+The blob is then encrypted using a key derived from the wallet’s backup encryption key and the hash of the unencrypted file:

 +----------------------------+